dev-dorn/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Global variables are available to the shell and all child processes 8-true_knowledge This script prints the result of adding 128 to the value stored in the environment variable TRUEKNOWLEDGE.
 9-divide_and_rule This script prints the result of dividing the value of the environment variable POWER by the value of the environment variable DIVIDE.
+10-love_exponent_breath Displays the result of BREATH raised to the power of LOVE, followed by a newline.